0xHoST/open_service/readme.md

 1.Service Module

 - Enables service offerers to register their services through the Service Provider Module by minting a soulbound token provided by the module.
-  - During this process, the system verifies the service offerer against the Policy Registry Module before minting the soulbound token.
+  - During this process, the protocol verifies the service offerer against the Policy Registry Module before minting the soulbound token.
   - If the policy validation fails, the service registration will be rejected.

 - Allows users to book or make appointments (e.g., calling a driver) by minting a fractional, transferable service token (NFT) derived from the service offerer's soulbound token.